AritaZ-hang/SPTEdU-seq/README.md

-# SPTT
+# SPTEdU-seq
-Code Repository for our SPTT and Trace-SPTT analysis.
+Code Repository for our SPTEdu-seq